About Us

 RESTORATION & REHABILITATION

-To establish scientifically informed, community-driven projects to actively restore damaged marine ecosystems and rehabilitate threatened marine animals:
+To establish scientifically informed, community-driven projects to actively restore damaged marine ecosystems and rehabilitate threatened marine animals.

-EDUCATION & <bAWARENESS
+EDUCATION & AWARENESS

 Raise awareness about the ocean’s beauty, biodiversity and the essential ecosystem services it provides us with.